Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the compensation paid to Brazilian employees is equivalent to at least two-thirds of its payroll.

-Brazilian immigration authorities usually grant temporary visas based on an employment relationship between a foreign worker and his or her company.
-These temporary visas can be valid for up to two years and may be renewed for up to a further two years.
+Brazilian immigration authorities usually grant residency based on an employment relationship between a foreign worker and his or her company.
+These temporary visas can be valid for up to two years.

 Notwithstanding that, a temporary visa can, in certain circumstances, be granted to a foreign employee who is not bound by a labour contract with a Brazilian company – for example, expatriates who come to Brazil to work via technology transfers to provide technical assistance or in emergencies.

-With regard to maritime workers, National Council for Immigration Normative Resolution 72/2006 (RN 72/2006) regulates the granting of a temporary visa to foreign crew members who work on board foreign vessels or platforms that are operating in Brazilian territorial waters and have no employment relationship with a Brazilian company.
-RN 72/2006 allows for the requirement of a minimum two-thirds proportion of Brazilian employees to be relaxed for a certain period, depending on whether the company operates:
+With regard to maritime workers, the recently published National Council for Immigration Normative Resolution 06/2017 (RN 06/2017) regulates the granting of a residence authorisation to foreign crew members who work on board foreign vessels or platforms that are operating in Brazilian territorial waters and have no employment relationship with a Brazilian company.
+RN 06/2017 allows for the requirement of a minimum two-thirds proportion of Brazilian employees to be relaxed for a certain period, depending on whether the company operates:

 - supply vessels;